Homemade Lemonade Recipe

 Whisk in the simple syrup.

 Refrigerate at least 1 hour, or until ready to serve.
-Serve over ice, accompanied by slices of fresh lemon.
+Serve homemade lemonade over ice, accompanied by lemon wedges or slices; sprigs of fresh mint; or pieces of homemade candied lemon peel.

 Store leftover homemade lemonade in the refrigerator for up to 5 days.